ideacrew/event_source/README.md

-# EventSource - Event-enable your domain model
+# EventSource: Event-enable your applications's domain model

-EventSource simplifies event-driven code development by adding helpers and interfaces that abstract away many of the underlying complexities associated with composing, publishing and subscribing to events - `Event Sourcing Lite`.
+EventSource simplifies event-driven code development by adding helpers and interfaces that abstract away many of the underlying complexities associated with composing, publishing and subscribing to events - Event Sourcing Lite.

 The gem offers a clean interface and default behavior for easily extending a new or existing application with event-driven capabilities.
 EventSource additionally includes flexibility intended to extend this baseline behavior to support more complex scenarios.